cran-task-views/Distributions/Distributions.md

     `r pkg("distr")` provides distribution of the
     maximum or minimum of two distributions.
 See Object-orientation above.
+    `r pkg("convdistr")` provides functions to convolute
+    probabilistic distributions using RNG for a set of distributions.
 - *Transversal functions:*
   - *Histogram, tail plots, distance estimation:*
     `r pkg("DistributionUtils")` provides log-histogram,